AcalaNetwork/waffle-tutorials/hello-world/README.md

 ```

 This script can be run using `yarn test` and pattern matches all the files in the `test` repository
 that end with `.test.ts`.
-We don't need to specify the network that this test should run on as we
+We don't need to specify the network that this test should run on, as we
-have explicitly set the provider to connectr to our local development network.
+have explicitly set the provider to connect to our local development network.

 When you run the test with `yarn test`, your tests should pass with the following output: